bactensor/collateral-contracts/README.md

   If you plan to stake for multiple validators, simply repeat these steps for each one:
   - Obtain the validator's contract address (usually via tools provided by the subnet owner).
   - Run [`scripts/deposit.sh`](./scripts/deposit.sh) (or a similar tool) to initiate the deposit transaction.
-    This script checks the contract address, verifies its contents, and calls the `deposit()` function with your specified amount of $TAO.
+    This script verifies that code deployed at the address is indeed the collateral smart contract, and calls the `deposit()` function with your specified amount of $TAO.
   - Confirm on-chain that your collateral has been successfully locked for that validator.

 - **Reclaim Collateral**